LullMeToSleep/qsgone-2023/README.md

 The folder labeled Notebooks contains colab notebook files used in the analysis of data for the manuscript.

-The folder labeled Unused QSGone Data contains similarly  that did not make it into the final manuscript.
+The folder labeled Unused QSGone Data contains similarly  that did not make it into the final manuscript, but is provided for the sake of data transparency.